 HOGS is the graduate student organization within the Department of Horticulture at Michigan State University.
 Coming together with diverse projects, backgrounds, and interests provides a source of enrichment, camaraderie, and academic support not found in the classroom, lab, or field.
 Monthly meetings facilitate discussion on departmental issues resulting in a unified graduate student voice in decisions.
-In addition to monthly meetings, HOGS members attend the annual research symposium, HOGS grass sale, and social events like broomball, camping trips, holiday parties, etc. Visit the "Schedule of Events" section to see what we have coming up.
+In addition to monthly meetings, HOGS members attend the annual research symposium, HOGS grass sale, and social events like broomball, camping trips, holiday parties, etc. Visit our facebook "MSU HOGS" to see the recent activities.

 Schedule of Upcoming Events & Meetings

-Hogs meetings are the first Friday of the month at 12:00 pm.
+Hogs meetings are the first Wednesday of the month at PSSB A279 12:30 pm.
 Hope everyone can attend!

 HOGS Officers 2013-2014